eliasjanssen/website-new/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I am a lecturer-researcher in HRM and impactful value chains at Avans University of Applied Sciences.
-I teach courses on research skills and sustainable employability.
-My PhD research revolved around sustainable careers in the educational sector and focused on stimulating affective commtiment and proactive career behaviors.
+I am a lecturer-researcher in HRM at the Employability Transition research group of Saxion University of Applied Sciences.
+I currently conduct practice-oriented research on sustainable careers, lifelong learning and human-technology interaction at work (including the impact of AI) My PhD research focused on sustainable careers in the educational sector and focused on stimulating affective commtiment and proactive career behaviors.